buu342/buu342.me/blog/projects/markdown/BuuKeeb.md

 ![Almost finished STM32 Wiring](images/BuuKeeb/STM32WiringPrePCB.png)
 </p>

 Notice how I skipped the PF0 and PF1 leads.
 Many microprocessors require an external crystal oscillator to provide the timing for the logic, but the STM32 has a clock built into it.
 You can, however, supply it with an external clock by hooking it up to PF0 and PF1, however if you don't need the clock you can treat PF0 and PF1 as GPIO just like the rest.
-I've kept them as unconnected for the time being but considering that I will probably not be needing an external clock they are bound to be changed to GPIO when I get around to wiring the PCB.
+I've kept them as unconnected for the time being but considering that I will probably not be needing an external clock they are bound to be changed to a row or column when I get around to wiring the PCB.

 ### LEDs